AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 losses easier to navigate.
 A useful certified-training objective therefore needs both precision and favorable optimization dynamics.

-Training addressed whether we can find good weights.
-Now freeze the weights again and ask what information a verifier can retain about the fixed network.
+Training addressed whether an optimizer can find good weights.
+The next frontier returns to the existence question and raises the standard from approximation to equality: which target functions have an exact network representation that the chosen relaxation can also bound exactly?

-## Frontier 3: Why can the tightest per-ReLU relaxation still miss the exact bound?
+## Frontier 3: Which functions remain precisely expressible under single- and multi-neuron relaxations?

+Fix a target function $f$, a relaxation, and the input regions we want to certify.
+The precise-expressivity question asks whether there exists a finite ReLU network that computes $f$ exactly and whose relaxation returns the exact output range on every required region.
+We may choose the architecture and weights to suit the relaxation.
+The single-neuron study below requires one network to work on every input box.
+The multi-neuron result later fixes an arbitrary convex region $X$.
+Both use the same order of choices: specify the target and regions, then search over equivalent network representations.

+An inexact bound for one familiar representation therefore does not settle the question.
+Every equivalent network representation must fail before the function lies outside the precisely expressible class.

+This requirement is stronger than Frontier 1.
+Approximate existence allowed a positive error tolerance in both the predictions and the IBP ranges.
+Precise expressivity requires zero prediction error and zero bounding error.

 Triangle and DeepPoly from [Part 4]({{ '/2026-08-21-neural-network-certification-4-tighter-relaxations/' | relative_url }})
 use a **convex relaxation**: a tractable convex superset of the network's exact behaviors.
 For every **unstable ReLU**, whose input interval crosses zero, they add linear inequalities that enclose the ReLU graph.
-The tightest possible envelope for one ReLU seems like the best local choice.
-The question is whether locally tight choices produce a globally exact bound.

 The verifier still retains the shared affine equations between neurons.
-The term **single-neuron relaxation** refers to the nonlinear envelope added at each ReLU.
-That envelope is derived only from the ReLU's scalar input interval and adds no new inequality coupling the ReLU output to a neighboring value.
+A **single-neuron relaxation** derives each nonlinear ReLU envelope only from that ReLU's scalar input interval.
+It adds no new inequality coupling the ReLU output to a neighboring value.

 Consider the network